roundhousedesigns/rise-frontend/README.md

 ## Envvars

-### For development

-Google reCAPTCHA is heavily integrated with the frontend, and even for development, you will need to supply your own reCAPTCHA key.
+Google reCAPTCHA is heavily integrated with the frontend, and **even for development**, you will need to supply your own reCAPTCHA key.
 You can set up one here: (<https://www.google.com/recaptcha/about/>).
 Be sure to add the `localhost` domain during setup if you're running locally.
+You'll want to set up a **v3 (Score-based) key**, and you're going to use the *Site Key*.

     VITE_FRONTEND_URL = http://localhost:3000 (or your local dev server)
     VITE_BACKEND_URL = https://dev.risetheatre.org/graphql